Journal Therapy

 Therapeutic Journaling Coaching

 Journaling practices have long been used to promote self awareness, insight, and personal and spiritual growth.
-I began journaling as a young girl at age 7, so I was excited to be introduced to journaling therapy and therapeutic writing as a counseling graduate student by one of my professors, Richard Riordan, Ph.D., who had published about therapeutic writing practices in the early 1990s.
-As one of my clinical internship supervisors, he invited me to keep a journal of my experiences as a young counselor.
+I began journaling as a young girl.
+I was fortunate to learn journal therapy in graduate school with one of my professors, Richard Riordan, Ph.D., who had published about therapeutic writing practices in the early 1990s.
+During my clinical internship, he invited me to keep a journal of my experiences as a young counselor.
 I still recall the benefits of doing so, all of these years later.

 Fill your paper with the breathings of your heart.